Björk

 Ethnicity: Icelandic

-Björk is an Icelandic singer and actress.
-She is the daughter of Guðmundur Gunnarsson, an electrician and union leader, and Hildur Rúna Hauksdóttir, an activist.
-She has a son with her former husband Þór Eldon, and a daughter with her former partner, American artist Matthew Barney.
+Björk is the daughter of father Guðmundur Gunnarsson, an electrician and union leader, and mother Hildur Rúna Hauksdóttir, a nature activist, homeopath, and nature conservationist.
+She has a son with her former husband Þór Eldon; and a daughter with her former partner, American artist Matthew Barney.

 Aside from Icelandic, she has said that she has distant Irish ancestry.
 It is not clear if this Irish ancestry has been verified/documented.